alexy/scalingpipe/README.md

 ## Character Language Modeling - lm
 ## Spelling Correction - querySpellChecker
 ## Database Text Mining - db

-## Interesting Phrase Detection - interestingPhrases
+## Interesting Phrase Detection

+Finds interesting phrases based on collocation frequency of a word pair being higher than expected.
+The LingPipe code is in demos/interestingPhrases, the correspnding scalingpipe code is in the package o.s.sips.
+Read the [LingPipe Phrases Tutorial](http://alias-i.com/lingpipe/demos/tutorial/interestingPhrases/read-me.html) for more details.
+The data for this demo is included in the LingPipe distribution.

-## Hyphenation and Syllabification - hyphenation
+## Hyphenation and Syllabification - hyphenation (data d/l-ed)
 ## Chinese Word Segmentation - chineseTokens
 ## Logistic Regression - logistic-regression
 ## Conditional Random Fields - crf